adaptive-democracy/hopeful-path/book:next/theory/_scratch.md

 And of course there's a difference between these examples where there's time for a decision to be made versus ones where there isn't.
 Those are just called tragedies, and we can only interrogate people's choices after the fact for intention and best effort.

+---

+# methods details and algorithms

+## persistent voting details

+we can change how stabilization works:

+- the current winner needs to have continued weight support, so those who voted for them need to continue to do so
+- the current winner doesn't have to have continued support! instead other nominated candidates fill up the stabilization bucket according to their lead over other options, and to prevent them taking over people can vote against them or for other options. this is more stable but possibly unfairly privileges the current winner

+thinking about update cycles:

+- Update Time, the rhythm of time in which vote changes are actually published and take effect.
+So for example if the Vote Cycle is for votes to be updated every day at 12:00 UTC, then a voter could change their vote four times in a day before that time and only the final state would actually have an effect on elections.
+This cycle would exist just to encourage
+- Change Time, the rhythm of time in which actual position changes are made.
+So for example if the Change Time is every Monday at 7:00 UTC, then that's when any new winners actually take over their positions.

+- If *multiple* new candidates overtake the current winner, they each fill up their own stabilization bucket individually, and whichever of them fills theirs up first becomes the new winner.

+True ties are handled by no one occupying the position!
+Votes can be changed very quickly though, so true ties should very rarely last long.

+the exact nature of persistent democracy will only be truly figured out once there's actual *code* representing the mechanisms. it would be really nice to have a governance language capable of writing these kinds of constitutions and mechanisms directly, and verifying them

+## persistent commitments

+Each commitment would have some deadline for the electorate to choose some "decision document".
+Each commitment should have a default document that is considered the "winner", and any new document must overtake that document using stabilization buckets in order to be implemented.
+This default document would be decided by whatever election defined the existence of this commitment.
+This default document could very easily be "do nothing". wait blaine, what size stabilization bucket would this default document have? maybe these should just be normal conviction voting cycles, and people have to actually endorse the default document?

+If a persistent voting style change could possibly require an outlay of resource from something like a budget, then perhaps that means we should make the change time equivalent to the time necessary to put that outlay together?
+And possibly even require with dependent types that if such a change happens the next budget must include an item for this change?

+The thing I think we have to remember is that we're just trusting democracy!
+People will bring up any truly concerning problems if they're at all possibly predictable.
+It's unwise of us to think we can predict everything this system might have to account for.
+That's why we're enabling it to be changed by voters!

+## persistent constitutions

+This is an interesting question to consider: *should* we design constitutions with kernels?
+I'm still not sure about all the ramifications of this idea, but there are some things to consider:

+- If a group is *certain* they'll never want to change some aspect of their governance, perhaps because they've found a logical proof the aspect is perfect or optimal in some way, then it can make sense.
+- If a group is essentially encoding their non-negotiable values into the kernel.
+- If a group isn't very high stakes or  and they don't want to get bogged down with certain kinds of decisions.
+- If a group is just experimenting with kernels.

+of course another thing to consider is *how difficult* it is to change the rules of change. you could design a constitution that made it so difficult to change certain aspects that those aspects were *effectively* in the kernel.
+This honestly seems like a good way to design most constitutions.
+Make it *possible* to change everything, but make some aspects so difficult to change that any proposed change would basically have to be universally agreed upon before it could happen.

+Consider the situation where some group is in perfect agreement about wanting to change their highest level document, and in perfect agreement about which document they want to replace it with.
+If they want to do this, we can assume for simplicity's sake that the sub-decisions the current document defines aren't the right ones.
+If they thought this, each person would place all of their weights on the same new document, and this situation is clearly the one that should happen the fastest possible, since the entire group is in perfect agreement.
+This number defines the size of the stabilization bucket!
+The size should be amount of accrued vote as if every member of the group was in perfect agreement.
+This means we've defined stabilization as a sort of "time-based delegation".

+Then at lower levels where there are more decisions to make, we should divide the size of the stabilization buckets by the number of decisions, meaning that each decision can be made with less consensus.
+It's unclear if the number of decisions should include all *higher* decisions or only the ones that the current level.
+We want higher up decisions to only be diluted by even higher decisions rather than lower decisions.

+If the layers divide up the electorate into smaller groups, then that nicely handles resizing the importance of decisions made by those smaller groups.

+We can put these three things together to decide the size of stabilization buckets.
+If all the members of a group were in perfect agreement with each other on all issues at some layer of governance, only cared about that layer of governance, and cared about each decision at that layer equally, then they would divide their weights equally to select a single candidate in each decision at that layer.
+Since those candidates would be perfectly agreed upon, each should be made the winner as fast as possible

+Or perhaps it makes sense to size stabilization buckets according to the number of *unallocated* weights?
+So all the people who just haven't used their weights are the only people you have to counterbalance?
+I don't think I like this idea, since most people would put all their weights on *something*, even if it was just one thing.

+## miscellaneous persistent methods

+prioritizing finite resources, prioritizing project funding, offsetting taxes, asserting ownership, or endorsing people for public service.